-- Interest and dividend income, which is estimated to deliver a return of 4.4% in 2023.
-My current guess is interest and dividend income will increase to about 5.1% in 2024, which is more than double its average of 2.3% from 2014 to 2022. - Equity holdings have performed well YTD in 2023. - Since 2018, very good capital allocation decisions with the benefits increasingly showing up in reported results.
+- Interest and dividend income delivered a return of 4.4% in 2023. - Equity holdings also performed well in 2023. - Since 2018, Fairfax has been making very good capital allocation decisions with the benefits increasingly showing up in reported results.

 What about future returns?